Motion made, and Question proposed, That this House do now adjourn.—(Jeremy Quin.)

 We should not clap in the House, but I understand why people have.
 That was a very brave and moving speech, which will give hope to a lot of people around the world.
 I should also say that I broke with convention today by allowing an Opposition Front-Bench Member to speak in the Adjournment debate.
 Please be reassured that this is not the norm; it is a one-off.

-As chair of the all-party group on HIV and AIDS, may I first offer a fulsome tribute to the bravery, courage and example of my hon.
+As chair of the all-party group on HIV and AIDS, may I first offer a whole hearted tribute to the bravery, courage and example of my hon.
 Friend the Member for Brighton, Kemptown (Lloyd Russell-Moyle)?
 He has not only shared with us his own very personal experiences in such a clear and honest way that will have an impact in this country and globally; he has also—I would expect nothing less from him—not shied away from the fact that HIV is political.
 He has mentioned many of the issues still faced by those living with HIV in this country and around the globe, including stigma, discrimination and a lack of access to services.
 If any message goes out from here today, it should be that we need to continue the fight and end this by 2030, and we can end it.
 After the example that my hon.
 Friend has shown today, I am all the more confident that we will do so.

 I also pay tribute to my hon.
 Friend on behalf of other vice-chairs who wanted to be here but could not—Baroness Barker, Lord Black, and my hon.
 Friend the Member for Stockton South (Dr Williams)—and who are incredibly proud of what he has done today.

 As my hon.
 Friend said, the situation has dramatically transformed since the first World Aids Day 30 years ago.
-I remember coming to these issues while working in the international development sector for World Vision, Oxfam and others, and looking at some of the horrific statistics, particularly on young people orphaned or made vulnerable, on those living with HIV and on those dying from AIDS.
+I remember coming to these issues while working in the international development sector for World Vision, Oxfam and others, and I look back at some of the horrific statistics, particularly on young people orphaned or made vulnerable, on those living with HIV and on those dying from AIDS.
 We saw this as an unreachable mountain that could not be overcome.
 The progress that has been made over the past 15 years is remarkable, but we must not have a slipping back in that progress.

 I would like to express, on my own behalf and that of my SNP colleagues who cannot be here, our commendation for the incredibly powerful and moving testimony that the hon.
 Member for Brighton, Kemptown (Lloyd Russell-Moyle) has given.
 The hon.
 Member for Cardiff South and Penarth (Stephen Doughty) is absolutely correct that that speech will be heard not just here, and not just across this country, but around the world.
 It provides an opportunity to tackle the stigma that is still associated with HIV in so many parts of the world and that prevents people seeking the treatment, or even the diagnosis, that they need, despite all the opportunities and all the funding that is provided.
 There has to be a change of mindset as well.
 So we are thoroughly behind what we are hearing today.